vmware-tanzu/community-edition/addons/packages/app-toolkit/0.1.0/README.md

 ### Install App-toolkit using the custom values file

 You can also change the default installation values by providing a file with predetermined values.
-In this documentation we will refer to this file as `values.yaml`.
+In this documentation, we will refer to this file as `values.yaml`.

 ```shell
 tanzu package install app-toolkit --package-name app-toolkit.community.tanzu.vmware.com --version 0.1.0 -f values.yaml -n tanzu-package-repo-global